aisingapore/TagUI/README.md

 ### PYTHON INTEGRATION
 TagUI has built-in integration with Python v2.7 - a programming language with many popular frameworks for big data and machine learning.
 The py step can be used to run commands in Python and retrieve the output of those commands.
 To use Python integration in TagUI, first [download Python for your OS](https://www.python.org/). macOS and Linux normally come pre-installed with Python.
 Note that Python v3 is not backward-compatible with Python v2.7, the current and more widely used version.

 In your automation flow, use the py step followed by the Python commands to be executed, separated by `;`.
 You can then use the `print` command in Python to output the result you want to be accessible in your automation flow as `py_result` variable.
 For a super basic example, below steps in your TagUI automation flow will output 3.
+If the result is JSON data, the JSON object `py_json` will be created for easy access to JSON data elements.
+If not, `py_json` will be null.

 ```
 py a=1;b=2